spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/gce-source-to-prod/index.md

 * In the *Server group* section, click *Add server group*.
 * In the dialog that appears, click *Continue without a template*.
 * In the Basic Settings section, enter "prod" in the *Stack* field.
 * For Strategy, select “Red/Black”.
+Note: Blue/Green replaces Red/Black in Spinnaker v1.30+.
 * Enter "2" as the *Maximum number of server groups to leave*
 * In the Load Balancers section, add your load balancer ("codelab-prod").
 * and click the *Instance Type* tab on the left.